-The most prominent proponent of these alternative archaeologies and histories were the Nazis.
+The most prominent proponent of these alternative archeologies and histories were the Nazis.
 While they didn’t invent the concept of an exalted, pure Aryan race which deserved restoration to glory, they promoted it more than any other group before or since.
-The Third Reich version was tweaked so that Pan-Germanism became a more relevant factor than skin color and Heinrich Himmler founded the Ahnenerbe, whose goals was to document Aryans’ archeological and cultural histories.
+The Third Reich version was tweaked so that Pan-Germanism became a more relevant factor than skin color and Heinrich Himmler founded the Ahnenerbe, whose goal was to document Aryans’ archeological and cultural histories.
 The Nazis’ most blatant attempt to take what they thought was theirs was when they thieved the swastika from ancient eastern religions.
 They claimed they were only reclaiming it because the symbol had been brought to those cultures by a conquering Aryan people.

 While their motivations are worse than pseudo-archeologists of the ancient alien and creationist persuasions, proponents of an ancient white North American people use the same tactics.

 They interpret paintings and pottery as historical documentation rather than something created in the mind of an artist.
 They consider similar imagery in more than one place as evidence that one influenced the other.
 Perhaps most important, they pre-determine what evidence will mean, then finagle found artifacts and discovered sites to support that “conclusion.”
-And authors ship those findings to a sympathetic website in search of glowing reviews rather than to a scientific journal looking for review.
+And authors ship those findings to a sympathetic website in search of a glowing endorsement rather than to a scientific journal looking for peer review.
 And the reason given for not submitting for peer review is that that the establishment is against them and the findings would be repressed.

 Even if the far right is correct about North America’s anthropological history, who’s to say there wasn’t an ever earlier group of people with large doses of melanin which preceded the Nordic super race?
 Besides, if Nordics were here first, that means we should be pressing ‘1’ for Old Saxon.